[The true meaning of Transformation, Travel, and Tacos™]

 Science has proven those 5 things actually create happiness.

-(I have a different acronym I'll show you that makes a lot more sense for creators, achievers, entrepreneurs, and business owners... and still applies the proven scientific principles)
+(I have a different acronym I'll show you that makes a lot more sense for empty nesters, execs, and entrepreneurs... and still applies the proven scientific principles)

 "Vacationers" on an airplane might get 2 of those 5 during their travels.
 HOPEfully.